 Outlined below is performance against the 5 outcomes set out in the council plan under the 'safer communities' priority.
 We have rated our achievement of planned actions and outcomes this quarter as green.
-Performance on 6 key performance indicator measures of success can be reported this quarter all of which have achieved or performed above target and are rated green.
-There are other measures that we use to monitor progress on this priority but these are 'data only' and therefore no target is set and no status is assessed.
+Performance on 2 key performance indicator measures of success can be reported this quarter both of which (100%) have achieved or performed above target and are rated green.
+The remainder of the measures related to the safer community priority are 'data only' and therefore no target is set and no status is assessed.

-Outcome: reduce antisocial behaviour, criminal damage and youth crime

-The latest KCVS data shows that perceptions of anti-social behaviour being a problem stands at 8.7% in the second quarter - down 0.5 percentage points (from 9.2%).
+Outcome: reduce antisocial behaviour, criminal damage and youth crime The latest KCVS data shows that perceptions of anti-social behaviour being a problem stands at 8.7% in the second quarter - down 0.5 percentage points (from 9.2%).